-During 2003 and 2002, the Company's reportable segments are based on differences in product lines and geographic locations and are divided among Domestic Ball and Roller, European operations ("Euroball") and Plastic and Rubber Components.
+During 2003 and 2002, the Company's reportable segments are based on differences in product lines and geographic locations and are divided among Domestic Ball and Roller, European operations ("NN Europe") and Plastic and Rubber Components.
 The Domestic Ball and Roller Segment is comprised of two manufacturing facilities in the eastern United States.
-The Euroball Segment was acquired in July 2000 and is comprised of manufacturing facilities located in Kilkenny, Ireland, Eltmann, Germany and Pinerolo, Italy.
-All of the facilities in the Domestic Ball and Roller and Euroball Segment are engaged in the production of precision balls and rollers used primarily in the bearing industry.
-The Plastic and Rubber Components Segment is comprised of the Industrial Molding Corporation ("IMC") business, located in Lubbock, Texas, which was acquired in July 1999, NN Arte ("Arte") formed in August of 2000, located in Guadalajara, Mexico and The Delta Rubber Company ("Delta") business, located in Danielson, Connecticut, which was acquired in February 2001.
+The NN Europe Segment is comprised of precision ball manufacturing facilities located in Kilkenny, Ireland, Eltmann, Germany and Pinerolo, Italy acquired in July 2000 and Veenendaal, The production of precision balls and rollers used primarily in the bearing industry.
+All of the facilities in the NN Europe Segment are engaged in the production of precision balls used primarily in the bearing industry except for Veenendaal which is engaged in the production of tapered rollers and cages for use primarily in the bearing industry.
+The Plastic and Rubber Components Segment is comprised of the Industrial Molding Corporation ("IMC") business, located in Lubbock, Texas, which was acquired in July 1999, NN Arte ("Arte") formed in August of 2000 (see Note 7), located in Guadalajara, Mexico and The Delta Rubber Company ("Delta") business, located in Danielson, Connecticut, which was acquired in February 2001.
 IMC and Arte are engaged in the production of plastic injection molded products for the bearing, automotive, instrumentation, fiber optic and consumer hardware markets.
 Delta is engaged principally in the production of engineered bearing seals used principally in automotive, industrial, agricultural, mining and aerospace applications.
-The Plastic and Rubber Components Segment's name has been changed from the Plastics Segment effective with this quarterly report on Form 10-Q/A. The businesses and methods of calculation comprising this segment are the same as those described in the
+The Plastic and Rubber Components Segment's name has been changed from the Plastics Segment effective with the March 31, 2003 quarterly report on Form 10-Q/A. The businesses and methods of calculation comprising this segment have not changed.